DFTB charges, frequencies and dynamics (MD)¶

 - Start ADFjobsSCM → New InputSelect the DFTB panel: panel bar ADF → DFTB

-- In the ADFinput panel:cmd/ctrl-F, find benzeneSelect the entry Benzene(ADF) in the Molecule section of the search resultSelect the Main panelSet the model to DFTB0Set the parameter directory to “Dresden” (normally you would want to use better parameters like the included 3ob set)Move your mouse over the parameter set option, and note the references in the help balloonClick ‘Pre-optimize’ in the DFTB panel to optimize the moleculeWhen done (DFTB Ready in the lower left corner of the window) use the View → Atom Info → Atomic charge: Net (dftb) → Show menu command to show the DFTB charges on each atom
+- In the ADFinput panel:cmd/ctrl-F, find benzeneSelect the entry Benzene(ADF) in the Molecule section of the search resultSelect the Main panelSet the model to DFTBSet the parameter directory to “Dresden” (normally you would want to use better parameters like the included 3ob set)Move your mouse over the parameter set option, and note the references in the help balloonClick ‘Pre-optimize’ in the DFTB panel to optimize the moleculeWhen done (DFTB Ready in the lower left corner of the window) use the View → Atom Info → Atomic charge: Net (dftb) → Show menu command to show the DFTB charges on each atom

-Enabling SCC requires higher computational cost due to the iterative procedure taking place for each energy evaluation, but higher accuracy of the final result.
+Enabling SCC requires higher computational cost due to the iterative procedure taking place for each energy evaluation, but leads to higher accuracy of the final result.
 If SCC is disabled, the resulting final charges are not self consistent, thus the procedure will be faster, but less accurate.

 - Set the model to SCC-DFTBClick ‘Pre-optimize’ again in the DFTB panel to optimize the molecule.

 Note how both equilibrium geometry and atomic charges are affected by the SCC evaluation:

 This example will show how to compute vibrational frequencies and modes using DFTB.